sybrew/the-seo-framework/readme.txt

 			-> TODO this isn't really faster now...
 			* TODO can we prevent sitemap post-meta-cache invoking locally?
 We can clear WP cache.
 				* Would this require a new memoization system?
 Could we not, at that point, better depend on wp_cache_*?
-				* No, this would require us migrating to a new post meta system... https://github.com/sybrew/the-seo-framework/issues/185
+				* No, this would require us migrating to a new post meta system (Key-Value store)... https://github.com/sybrew/the-seo-framework/issues/185
 		* Large sitemaps are now rendered more quickly by the browser.
 		* Tooltips despawn 25% quicker now.
 		* Tapping the tooltip no longer conjures tooltip animations, potentially saving battery-life.